TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 ### Creating a host
 The C-DEngine is a DLL that contains all the necessary services required to create an application but it does require a host to run in.
 The C-DEngine supports a variety of hosts like IIS, ASP.NET, Docker, Console or Windows Service.
 This Tutorial will use a .NET Core Console host.

-1) To create the host, launch Visual Studio 2019 as Admin and create a new Project using the template "Console Host App for C-Labs C-DEngine (.NET Core)".
+1) To create the host, launch Visual Studio 2019 as Admin and create a new Project using the template "Console Host App for C-Labs C-DEngine (.NET Core)" in your favorite project folder
 > We want to use the kernel http.sys as the WebServer for the host.
 Only admin has access to the http.sys.
-If you launch VS without admin, you can still create a host but the C-DEngine will revert back to a use
+If you launch VS without admin, you can still create a host but the C-DEngine will revert back to a user-mode web server that has less performance.
+2) Name the project "cdeHostNetCore"
+>After a short

 ### Creating a Plugin
 ### Connecting to the cloud relay